Skip to main content

 Components are typically smaller parts of an interaction such as an information container or functional toggle.
 There may be several ways that a component can be designed or laid out, and the content may be specific to your service: but it's less likely that you will need to modify a component before using it in your service or prototype.

-Components will often be included in DWP Frontend and if so can be installed and kept up to date automatically.
+Most components are included in DWP Frontend and can be installed and kept up to date automatically.

 Patterns